Terje Vigen

-Terje Vigen is a poem written by Henrik Ibsen, published in 1862.
-Much of the story and setting is from the area around the town of Grimstad in southern Norway where Ibsen lived for a few years in his youth.
-It describes the dramatic saga of Terje who, in 1809, tried to run the British blockade of Norway's southern coast in a small rowboat in a desperate attempt to smuggle food from Denmark back to his starving wife and daughter.
-He was captured and imprisoned on a British prison hulk and released in 1814 after the Napoleonic Wars were over, only to find that his family had died.
-He became a pilot, and years later rescued an English lord who turned out to be the commander of the ship that had captured him.
-The denouement, as in most Ibsen works, should be understood by reading the original (links provided below).
+Terje Vigen is a poem written by Norwegian writer Henrik Ibsen and published in 1862.
+It follows the life of Terje Vigen, a fictional Norwegian man who lives in the town of Grimstad, during the early 19th century.
+During the Gunboat War, Grimstad is under a British naval blockade, and Vigen decides to travel to Denmark to acquire essential goods for his family in a small rowboat in 1809.
+However, his boat is captured by a Royal Navy corvette, and Vigen is sent as a prisoner of war to England, where he remains until the war is over.
+Returning to Grimstad in a Swedish Navy frigate in 1814, Vigen discovers that his wife and daughter have died.
+Becoming a maritime pilot, years later Vigen rescues a yacht in distress.
+He discovers that the yacht's captain was the commander of the corvette who took him prisoner, but decides against vengeance and rescues the Englishman along with his wife and child.

 Inspiration

-In Grimstad Ibsen was inspired by the stories of the Norse maritime pilots.
+In Grimstad, Henrik Ibsen was inspired by the stories of Norwegian maritime pilots.
 He became a close friend to one of the oldest and most experienced pilots, who had lived a remarkable life and had exciting stories to tell the young writer.
 His name was Svend Hanssen Haaø, from the island of Haaø (in modern Norwegian Håøya).
 The story of his life is often thought to be an important source for Ibsen when he wrote his famous poem Terje Vigen.
 See article "Who was Terje Vigen?"

-Svend Hanssen Haaø's life contains many of the essential elements of the story of Terje Vigen.
-Haaø made several trips by rowboat to Denmark through the British blockade, in the years 1807-14, to smuggle food back to his family and friends in Grimstad.
-The British captured him as many as four times, and some of his crew were put to prison in England as in the poem.
-It is well documented that Henrik Ibsen and Svend Hanssen Haaø became close friends.
+Haaø's life contains many of the essential elements of the story of Terje Vigen.
+He made several trips by rowboat to Denmark past the British blockade of Norway between 1807 and 1814 to transport essential goods back to his family and associates in Grimstad.
+British ships captured him as many as four times, and some of his crewmates were taken to Britain as prisoners of war.
+It is well documented that Henrik Ibsen and Haaø became close friends.
 They made a lot of visits to each other, both at Svend’s house at the Haaø Island, and in Ibsen’s department at Grimstad Pharmacy.